gjTool/gjTool/README.md

 ## Update information

-- v1.1.4
+- v1.1.5

-- Add the touch module, the mobile end touch event: tap、longTap、 doubleTap、 swipe、 swipeLeft、swipeRight、 swipeUp、 swipeDown.
+- Add the touch module, the mobile end touch event:touchstart、touchmove、touchend、touchcancel、  tap、longTap、 doubleTap、 swipe、 swipeLeft、swipeRight、 swipeUp、 swipeDown. touch == on、untouch == off.
+Touch and untouch are only effective for touch events.
+Both on and off are available.
 Add custom events and trigger.

 - Now you can use $.Disuse Gj and keep gjTool.